The 5 Best Cloud Archival Storage Solutions for 2025

 This file sync and share functionality lets you create sync folders that will update the data they contain across multiple devices.
 You can set up this folder on any device you want and restrict certain files or folders from appearing on specific devices.

 Regardless of whether you’re an individual or you run a business, IDrive likely has a plan that will meet your data backup needs.
-Its Personal plan costs $59.62 per year for 5TB of storage space.
-The only quibble with IDrive’s subscription packages is that they don’t offer unlimited storage and there’s no monthly payment option.
+Its Personal plan costs $69.66 per year for 5TB of storage space.
+The only quibble with IDrive’s subscription packages is that they don’t offer unlimited storage.
+IDrive offers a 10GB free plan in case you want to try it out before you buy.

 - 5TB